All Episodes

 The easiest one to grasp is breathing.

-Uh obviously, when you're unconscious and you're sleeping, you're still breathing.
+Obviously, when you're unconscious and you're sleeping, you're still breathing.

-Uh so let's back up for a little bit and say that meditation is not the only way in which to gain this power and carry it with you.
+So let's back up for a little bit and say that meditation is not the only way in which to gain this power and carry it with you.

-Because once you have conscious control, basically the idea is that you funnel off little bits of your key energy, and you even do exercises to get more key energy, and you pack them into these batteries that are built into your energy body that have analogs within your physical body.
+Because once you have conscious control, basically the idea is that you funnel off little bits of your key energy and you even do exercises to get more key energy and you pack them into these batteries that are built into your energy body that have analogs within your physical body.

 I mean, it's base science.

-Everybody says it's really the sutras of Patanjali, but Patanjali is kind of a made-up guy, like um didn't really exist.
+Everybody says it's really the sutras of Patanjali, but Patanjali is kind of a made-up guy, like didn't really exist.

-So this individual, well, that's not really a person's name, but in any event, so the second sentence in the science of yoga goes to this idea.
+But in any event, so the second sentence in the science of yoga goes to this idea.

 Now in yoga, they approach it from getting at all the body positions.